Murder of Dana Bradley: Disappearance and investigation

 The subsequent investigation has been described as (then) "the most expensive and exhaustive murder investigation in Canadian history".
 Hundreds of people were interviewed; thousands of tips were received and investigated.
 More than 800 cars were examined in the weeks following Bradley's disappearance.
-The initial task force was composed of 35 full-time investigators from the RCMP and the Royal Newfoundland Constabulary.
+The initial task force was composed of 35 full-time investigators from the RCMP and Royal Newfoundland Constabulary.

 In 1986, David Grant Somerton was charged with Bradley's murder after confessing to police.
 However, he later recanted the confession, alleging that it had been coerced, and the murder charges against him were stayed.
 Somerton was later convicted of public mischief in relation to the false confession and sentenced to two years imprisonment.

 In 2006, the RCMP reported that they were still receiving approximately 50 tips a year in relation to the Bradley homicide case.

 2016 investigations

 Vehicle recovery

 In May 2016, a privately funded group conducted an excavation of two buried vehicles on private property in the Witless Bay area near St. John's.
 The group members were supporters of an alleged eyewitness to the homicide, who claimed to have been in the car as a child when Bradley was abducted.
 The car allegedly belonged to the father of the eyewitness, who claimed it was being driven by a family friend at the time.
 This car was later buried as landfill and was one of the two vehicles excavated.
 The RCMP investigated the eyewitness claims for 16 months before dismissing them; however, the witness and his supporters continued to lobby the RCMP to excavate the vehicles.

 Subsequent to the excavation it was determined that no usable evidence was found in either vehicle, due to extensive degradation of the vehicles during the time period in which they were buried (nearly 30 years), and contamination from sewage runoff and other chemicals.